BG3-Community-Library-Team/bg3-community/test/alitheas-apothecary/wip.md

 You can download my Dialogue Timeline Updater tool from Nexusmods here!
 This section of the tutorial will tell you how to use it.

-I highly recommend you check out the other sections of the guide before checking it out, though!
+I highly recommend you check out the other sections of the guide before checking it out.
 Otherwise this might not make much sense.

 #### What is the tool do?